 - Email: firstname.lastname@example.org

-- Current Research: African-American History, American, Women's & Gender
+- Current Research: African-American History, American, Women's and Gender